Maureen Murphy (ice hockey)

-Maureen Margaret Murphy (born December 15, 1999) is an American professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+Maureen Margaret Murphy (born December 15, 1999) is an American professional ice hockey player for PWHL Las Vegas of the Professional Women's Hockey League (PWHL).
+She previously played for the Montreal Victoire of the PWHL.
 She played college ice hockey at Providence and Northeastern.

 Early life

 Murphy was born to Don and Jennifer Murphy.
 She has one sister Hannah.
 She attended Shattuck-Saint Mary's for three years, and won national championships in all three seasons.
 During the 2016–17 season she led the team in scoring with 48 goals and 43 assists.

+Playing career

-College career
+College

 Murphy began her collegiate career at Providence during the 2017–18 season.
 During her freshman year, she recorded 19 goals and nine assists in 36 games to lead the team in scoring.
 She led the nation in shorthanded goals with four.
 She scored her first collegiate goal in her debut game on October 29, 2018.
 She scored her first career hat-trick on January 13, 2018, in a game against Boston.
 Following the season she was unanimously named to the Hockey East All-Rookie Team and Hockey East Second Team All-Star.

 During the 2018–19 season, she recorded 22 goals and 21 assists in 37 games.
 She ranked first on the team in points, goals, assists, shots (192) and plus-minus (+27).
 Her eight game-winning goals ranked second-best in the nation.
 Murphy helped Providence to a perfect 8–0 record in November, scoring five of the Friars' game-winning goals in the month, a total that led all NCAA players.
 She recorded eight goals and six assists, tied for the most goals and second-most points of any WHEA player in during month.
 She was subsequently named the Hockey East Player of the Month, and Women's Hockey Commissioners' Association's National Player of the Month for the month of November 2018.
 Following the season she was named a Hockey East Second Team All-Star and named Providence's Offensive Player of the Year.